therealabdi2/LeetcodeQuestions/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/therealabdi2/LeetcodeQuestions/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/therealabdi2/LeetcodeQuestions/issues) for a list of proposed features (and known issues)

 <!-- CONTRIBUTING -->
 ## Contributing